Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

         "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson";

-    // send a JSON request to the earthquake feed, d3.json(todaysQuakesFeed, function(parsedJSON){ // <-- result of the parsing is in parsedJSON
+    // send a JSON request to the earthquake feed, d3.json(todaysQuakesFeed, function(parsedJSON){ // <-- result of the parsing is in the variable parsedJSON

       console.log("Number of quakes = " + parsedJSON.metadata.count);